Koszul dual 2-functors and extension algebras of simple modules for $GL_2$: Introduction.

-where $\otimes$ denotes the super tensor product.
-We now define a trigraded algebra $\Lambda$.
-Let $\Pi$ denote the preprojective algebra of bi-infinite type $A$: it is the path algebra of the quiver modulo relations $xy-yx$.
-This algebra is naturally $\mathbb{Z}_+$-graded so that paths are homogeneous with degree given by their length.
-We denote by $\sigma$ the involution of $\Pi$ which sends vertex $i$ to vertex $p-i$ and exchanges $x$ and $y$.
+Let $\Pi$ denote the preprojective algebra of bi-infinite type $A$: it is the path algebra of the quiver modulo relations $xy-yx$, and is naturally $\mathbb{Z}_+$-graded so that paths are homogeneous with degree given by their length.